 How the book is arranged

 The book is in four parts: The Basics; The Data; The Indicators; and The Big Picture.
-The last part reviews the earlier three parts and adds some perspective, such as revealing limitations to the metrics already.
+The last part reviews the earlier three parts and adds some perspective, such as revealing limitations to the metrics already introduced earlier.
 This arrangement makes the book rather unwieldy: important topics are often covered twice, in separate locations.
 For a book that will be consulted as much as read through, it means readers might not notice an important qualification.
 Many users will use the index to find the first reference, believe that the subject has been covered, but not see how the last section continues the discussion about limitations and drawbacks.
 And, of course, providing an index requires the index to include what is discussed in the text.
 One topic missing from the index is ORCID.

 ORCID – a mixed message